AmandaMWilliams/TCPApplicationQuack/README.md

 Users can:

  - sign in with Google
- - send messages to a peer.
+ - send messages to a peer
  - view default channels
  - view all accessible channels
  - view messages live as they are received